spiceai/cookbook/sqlite/accelerator/README.md

 ## Step3.
 Enable SQLite Accelerator

-Use text editor to open `spicepod.yaml` and set `acceleration.enabled: true`.
+Use a text editor to open `spicepod.yaml` and add the `acceleration` block shown below.
 Save.

 Before: